-Where the casting is of complex design or where the finished mass exceeds 10 t, at least two samples shall be provided.
+Where the casting is of complex design or where the finished mass exceeds 10 t, at least two cast on test blocks shall be provided from the heaviest section, located as far as practicable from each other.

 3.8.6.2 A batch testing procedure may be adopted for castings.
 A batch shall consist of castings of approximately the same size and shape made from one cast and heat treated in the same furnace charge and having the total mass equal to or less than 1000 kg.